Groups

 Visit the VISC website.

-The Visual Communication division of AEJMC is devoted to the study of visual communication and issues concerning the professional practice of visual media production for presentation.
-The division members represent a broad spectrum of methodology and application on all types of visual media—advertising, broadcast, digital imaging, film, graphic design, multimedia, Web design, photojournalism, propaganda images, visual images and culture, visual literacy, and visual aspects of political campaigns, etc. The division publishes Visual Communication Quarterly and hosts the annual Best of the Web competition with the Communication Technology Division, the AEJMC logo competition, the Creative Projects competition, and student and faculty paper competitions.
+The Visual Communication division is dedicated to the study of visual communication and issues related to the professional practice of visual media production for presentation.
+Our division members encompass a wide range of expertise and interests in various forms of visual media, including advertising, broadcast, digital imaging, film, graphic design, multimedia, web design, photojournalism, and more.
+We also explore topics such as visual literacy, visual aspects of political campaigns, propaganda images, and visual images and culture.

 Interest Groups